GameServerManagers/LinuxGSM-Docs/Usage.md

 # Introduction

 Here is an overview of how to use LinuxGSM.
-For more advanced details on a feature see the feature page.
+For more advanced details on a feature see that features page.

 > Note: Generic "gameserver", "gamename" and "username" values are used for this guide; replace with your own ones.